 Tap “Save” in the bottom right corner to keep any changes, or the “Reset Defaults” button can be used to set the sliders back to their original spots.

-Available only in Freeflight in version 10.1 or later, the map can be accessed by dragging or tapping the map’s drawer ‘handle’ (which can be found on the left side of the screen), and can be closed by reversing the gesture.
+Available only in Freeflight, the map can be accessed by dragging or tapping the map’s drawer ‘handle’ (which can be found on the left side of the screen), and can be closed by reversing the gesture.
 You can move the map around by dragging a finger on the screen, rotate the map by turning two fingers on the screen, zoom in by dragging two fingers apart, and zoom out by pinching two fingers together.

 Note: The map cannot be accessed when using a game controller.